Who's accountable when healthcare AI makes a mistake?

 The problem: How can doctors be confident in AI tools they don't fully understand?
 How can they maintain accountability when AI systems fail invisibly?

 AI is increasingly deployed across Irish healthcare.
-The Mater Hospital established a Centre for AI and Digital Health in 20252.
+An Irish public-healthcare provider established a centre for AI in digital health2.
 Radiology departments use AI to flag abnormalities.
 Pathology labs employ AI for tissue analysis.
 Emergency departments use AI triage.

 The Medical Council says AI should "augment, rather than replace, clinical decision-making"1.
 But this creates a gap: